REGULATIONS OF WORLD CHAMPIONSHIP CONTESTS

 - (3) In the event that the Champion has a contract with a major television network (HBO, SHOWTIME, ZDF, Sky or other similar broadcast company), is an acceptable challenger to the Champion’s television network.

 (c) A classified boxer may request recognition as Mandatory Challenger in writing to the WBO on forms which contain substantially the provisions of the comply with the Application for Designation as Mandatory Contender contained on the WBO web site.
 Alternatively, the Committee may designate a Mandatory Challenger based on the above criteria.
-In either event, the Mandatory Challenger must agree to be subject to and to abide by the Regolations and to be bound to participate in and comply with the resolts of a purse bid if negotiation with the World Champion does not resolt in a contract for the Championship fight.
-The World Championship Committee may deny a request for recognition based on any of the above referred criteria or because the Champion has an approved unification bout or an approved unification tournament schedoled, or for other good cause.
+In either event, the Mandatory Challenger must agree to be subject to and to abide by the Regulations and to be bound to participate in and comply with the results of a purse.
+The World Championship Committee may deny a request for recognition based on any of the above referred criteria or because the Champion has an approved unification bout, or an approved unification tournament is scheduled, or if the Champion is contesting the Championship with a WBO Super Champion or a WBO Champion, or for other good cause.

 (d) If a fighter is classified higher than the Mandatory Challenger, and is not designated the Mandatory Challenger because of criteria three (3), or for other good cause, the Championship Committee has the authority to order an eliminatory bout between the higher classified boxer or boxers provided that at least one of the elimination bout contestants is considered an acceptable challenger to the Champion’s broadcast company.
-The winner of the elimination bout shall be then designated the Mandatory Challenger the next time a mandatory fight in that category is ordered if the winner of the elimination bout retains his rating subsequent to the elimination bout.
+The winner of the elimination bout shall be then designated the Mandatory Challenger.

 (e) The designation of a Mandatory Challenger creates an obligation on behalf of the Champion to defend against the designated Mandatory Challenger as a condition to the Champion’s retention of the title.
 This obligation may be subject to modification or extension by the Championship Committee for good cause, such as (but not limited to) participation by the Champion in a unification bout or a unification tournament on such terms and conditions as the Championship Committee approves.
 The designation of Mandatory Challenger does not create rights in the Challenger, and may be subject to such conditions, modification, or extension as the Championship Committee determines.

-(f)That a Champion has signed a contract for the defense of his championship, even against a Mandatory Challenger approved and designated by the Committee, shall not of itself constitute compliance with these Regolations, unless the Championship defense actually takes place within the stipolated time period.
+(f)That a Champion has signed a contract for the defense of his championship, even against a Mandatory Challenger approved and designated by the Committee, shall not of itself constitute compliance with these Regulations, unless the Championship defense actually takes place within the stipulated time period.